-Create Space in the Twins Bedrooms by dividing into zones
+Create space in the Twin’s Bedrooms by dividing them into zones.

-Adding room dividers can help create these zones and give each twin a little privacy or sense of their own space.
-A set of thin floor-to-ceiling curtains set up down the middle of the bedroom is one way.
+Adding room dividers can help create these zones and give each twin a little privacy or sense of their space.
+One way is a set of thin floor-to-ceiling curtains set up down the middle of the bedroom.
 It doesn’t have to be a curtain, though.
-A bookcase between the two beds can create a sense of two separate areas but still convey one of open space within the room.
+A bookcase between the two beds can create a sense of two separate areas but still convey one of the open spaces within the room.

-You can set up a TV area with a freestanding, folding screen, which will suit older twins.
+You can set up a TV area with a freestanding, folding screen to suit older twins.
 When organising the twins’ bedroom, please don’t get so caught up in the layout that you forget about the bedding itself.
 You should always make sure the children have a comfortable mattress.
 Comfort takes priority over other considerations.
-If they’re older twins, they may have to settle for more of a shared space until you have the resources to focus more on other details of the room.
+If they’re older twins, they may have to settle for more of a shared space until you have the resources to focus more on further details of the room.

-Twins themselves may not find it ideal for sharing a room as they get older, but needs must.
-As you can see, there are different ways you can decorate and style the room to make it more comfortable for them and give each twin their own sense of space.
-The twins might be ‘double trouble,’ but with a little thought, decorating their room doesn’t have to be.
+Twins may not find it ideal to share a room as they get older, but needs must.
+As you can see, you can decorate and style the room in different ways to make it more comfortable for them and give each twin their own sense of space.
+The twins might be ‘double trouble,’ but with a bit of thought, decorating their room doesn’t have to be.